Lisa Harrow: Television and film

 In the 2015 New Year Honours, Harrow was appointed an Officer of the New Zealand Order of Merit for services to the dramatic arts.

 Author

 Harrow is the author of the environmental handbook What Can I Do?, published in separate editions for Australia, New Zealand, the UK and the United States.

 Personal life

-In 1980, Harrow met Sam Neill while filming Omen III: The Final Conflict (1981) and the two have a son together.
+Harrow was in a long term relationship with Sam Neill, who she appeared with in Omen III: The Final Conflict (1981) and the two have a son together.
+In 2023, Neill stated that his relationship with Harrow lasted for 11 years.

 She was married to whale biologist Roger Payne (died 10 June 2023), and lived in Vermont, US.
 Payne was founder and president of Ocean Alliance.
-He and Scott McVay found that the long, complex and apparently random sounds produced by male humpback whales are actually rhythmic, repeated sequences, and therefore, are properly called 'whale songs'.
-The couple created a lecture/performance piece called "SeaChange: Reversing the Tide".